 Look for a platform that captures ESG-relevant engagement data from day one: the ability to tag activities against specific outcomes, such as community benefit programmes, environmental consultations or social impact initiatives, and reporting that shows which communities you've engaged and how often.
 Bolting this on later rarely works.

 Sentiment tracking matters here too.
 Regulators and investors want evidence of genuine engagement, not a count of meetings held, so your platform needs to capture what stakeholders actually said and show how you responded.
-PwC research found that 57% of projects fail through a breakdown in communications, and ESG scrutiny makes that record more visible than ever.
+ESG scrutiny makes that record more visible than ever.

 For a deeper look at the requirements, read our guide to ESG stakeholder reporting software.